 What is Goiter?

-Causes of thyroid disorders (which may sometimes also cause visible enlargement/swelling of the thyroid gland) include iodine deficiency, inflammation (called thyroiditis– seen with infections, ‘autoimmunity’, injury or some drug reactions), nodules or tumors.
+Causes include iodine deficiency, inflammation (called thyroiditis– seen with infections, ‘autoimmunity’, injury or some drug reactions), and nodules or tumors.
 Slight enlargement of the thyroid gland is sometimes seen in pregnancy.

 Some related terms

-Autoimmunity is when our own body’s immune system attacks our own body parts, as it by error considers some component of the organ (in this case the thyroid gland) as ‘foreign’.
-An auto-immune reaction in the thyroid gland can present as either hyperthyroid (Grave’s disease) or Hypothyroid (Hashimoto’s disease).
+Autoimmunity is when our body’s immune system attacks our own body parts, as it by error considers some component of the organ (in this case the thyroid gland) as ‘foreign’.
+Autoimmune diseases of the thyroid gland can present as either as hyperthyroidism (Grave’s disease) or hypothyroidism (Hashimoto’s disease).
 Grave’s disease has a typical appearance with retracted eyelids and bulging eyeballs.

 Cretinism is a term referring to children whose physical and mental growth is stunted due to being born with a defective and under-functioning thyroid gland.